 Hence, companies should review the HIPAA requirements properly and work on the compliance plan so that every single parameter gets covered to ensure full security.

-Training your employees about the security risks involved in accessing links and attachments in email
+6. Training your employees about the security risks involved in accessing links and attachments in email

 Employees invariably click on emails and other attachments even when they are told the risks involved.
 This gives an open door to hackers to attack our network and while 75 percent of attacks take only minutes to begin data exfiltration, they take much longer to detect.

 Securing email and web gateways will help reduce the instances of network breaches.
 This includes rewriting or sandboxing suspicious URLs to detect drive-by attacks and by deploying authentication, endpoint, network, and gateway controls that share information for an orchestrated reduction on the attack surface.

-Monitor your internal systems and logs for evidence of issues
+7. Monitor your internal systems and logs for evidence of issues

 An automated bot or a process that can periodically run through the system to detect loopholes would be a great way to handle a threat.
 It will help you spot the vulnerability portion of the system in time and rectify it before much damage is done.

-If all of this becomes overwhelming for you, there are third party security tools available to help you detect security loopholes in your system and offer compliance checks.
+If all of this becomes overwhelming for you, there are third-party security tools available to help you detect security loopholes in your system and offer compliance checks.
 At Appknox, we help healthcare businesses detect vulnerabilities and loopholes in the mobile applications.